Lihle830/Bright-Coffee-Analysis/README.md

 # Tools & Templates to Use
 -Excel or Google Sheets: For initial data cleaning and pivot tables.
--Power BI or Tableau: For interactive dashboards and visual storytelling.
+-Looker Studio: For interactive dashboards and visual storytelling.
--Python (Pandas, Matplotlib, Seaborn): For advanced analysis if comfortable.
+-Snowflake: For Coding.
--Presentation software: PowerPoint or Google Slides with visuals and summary points.
+-Presentation software: PowerPoint or Canva Slides with visuals and summary points.
+-Miro: For planning

 #Summary
 The business is heavily dependent on morning traffic.
 Morning is clearly the most profitable period, contributing more than half of total revenue.
 Nighttime performs the worst only 4.5% of total revenue.